EBB2675/schema-studio/README.md

 - `POST /graph` → build a graph from a specific branch/worktree
 - `GET /git/branches` → `{\"branches\":[...], \"active\": \"...\", \"head\": \"SHA\"}`
 - `POST /graph/diff` → `{ base:{branch,sha,graph}, head:{...}, diff:{nodes:{added,removed,changed}, edges:{added,removed}} }`
-- `POST /schema/custom-quantity` → inject a validated quantity onto a class (used by Editable mode)
+- `POST /schema/custom-quantity` → inject a validated quantity onto a class (used by Editable mode; will materialize a synthetic section if the class was just created client-side)
 - `GET /usage` → list normalize methods / helper functions for a given section class

 > Quantity docstrings are embedded directly in `/schema`.